 This is undoubtedly highly specialized work, and so finding the right people for the job becomes very important.

 Alternatively, you can research third-party watchmakers.
-The many Rolex forums are usually a great source of information and recommendation on their favorites.
+The many Rolex forums and search engines are usually a great source of information, recommendations, and reviews.

 Looking After my Rolex

 Anything mechanical that you use regularly will eventually need to be serviced, but of course it is up to you as the owner to decide how often you want that to happen.
 The three to seven years we mentioned above is a guideline, and a fairly vague one at that.

 Some collectors do it far more regularly, some not at all with no problems.
 Others wait until there’s a problem, such as water entering the case, a broken crystal or a discrepancy with the timekeeping accuracy.

 On the whole though, prevention tends to be better than cure, and cheaper in the long run.

 Rolex don’t make much in the way of complicated models; they try to keep their mechanics as simple as possible, and the level of their engineering is so high that they can be quite forgiving should you push your luck between service intervals.
 But don’t forget these watches are ticking more than a quarter of a billion times a year.
 That will put a strain on anything, regardless to how well put together they are.